Rate Limits

 Retry-After: 60

 Retry-After— RFC-7231 compliant; seconds to wait before retrying.
-BlockRun extracts this from the upstream provider's error when available, otherwise defaults to60.X-RateLimit-Source— which provider hit the limit (openai,anthropic,google,deepseek,xai,nvidia,moonshot,minimax,zai,token360,suno,bland, etc.).sourcefield in JSON body — same value, mirrored for clients that prefer body parsing over headers.
+BlockRun extracts this from the upstream error when available, otherwise defaults to60.X-RateLimit-Source— an opaque source tag for the capacity pool that hit the limit.
+Treat it as a coarse failover hint, not a stable identifier.sourcefield in JSON body — same value, mirrored for clients that prefer body parsing over headers.

 Recommended client behavior